Compression Pipeline

 Session optimizations

-- KV cache warming — deterministic MD5-based IDs keep compressed content prefix-stable across requests
+- KV cache warming — deterministic MD5-based IDs keep compressed content prefix-stable across requests, maximising Anthropic cache hit rate.

 - Expand on demand — compressed blocks include a